Al-Muqtafi: Death

 Al-Muqtafi died on 12 March 1160 at the age 64.
 He was succeeded by his son Yusuf better known by his regnal name al-Mustanjid.
 He was born in 1124, and assumed the throne at the age of 36 after the death of his father al-Muqtafi.

+His son ascended to the throne.
+He continued the policies of his father and he also confirmed Awn al-Din ibn Hubayra as his vizier.
+Awn al-Din had previously served as the vizier during his own reign.